Total Ownership as a Leader Series

 Change is hard.
 John challenges business leaders to rethink current reality.
 He pushes you to create a new approach toward success.
 His hard-hitting method for results is not for every organization; only those truly determined to improve and make difficult choices to win the game of business.
 Energy and passion are the two most common words used to describe John Grubbs as a coach, trainer, and speaker.

-From amazing team building, leadership to safety training, John Grubbs has authored books and guides designed to take your organization to the next level!
+From a different sales approach to leadership, John Grubbs has authored books and guides designed to take your organization to the next level!

 Read the latest news and useful tips posted regularly by John in his leadership blog.

 Are you looking for industry experience when hiring?
 If so, I plan to challenge your thinking and hope to change your mind when we finish this time together.
 A friend of mine named Scott Hardegree introduced me to a concept called G.A.S. regarding the people we hire and retain at work.
 G.A.S. is an acronym for Gives A S@!t.
 Scott and I are ex-military, so the language is less offensive.
 For this intellectual work, I toned things down.
 We were deep in a conversation when he shared this gem, and the language is too sticky not to share it with you.